 Walk along Via delle Drapperie and the Quadrilatero

-After you’ve suitably satiated yourself after lunch, it’s time to walk off the pasta – specifically you’ll be heading to the warren of narrow streets that lace through the Quadrilatero.
+After lunch, it’s time to walk off the pasta.
+You’ll be heading to the warren of narrow streets that lace through the Quadrilatero.
 This medieval quarter of the city is awash with historic buildings.
 In fact, this is the oldest part of the city and is still reminiscent of its ancient Roman layout.

 Here you’ll find winding alleyways and streets lined with shops that have been in business for generations.

 If somehow you’re still hungry, then you’re in the right place.
-This slice of the city is where you might be able to understand why Bologna is nicknamed La Grassa (“The Fat”).
-Here there are dozens of street-side eateries and enoteche.
+This part of the city is where you might be able to understand why Bologna is nicknamed La Grassa (“The Fat”).
+There are dozens of street-side eateries and enoteche.

 Piazza Santo Stefano and the Seven Churches